Upper bounds on the colloid separation efficiency of diffusiophoresis: Results and discussion

 Qualitatively, we can expect that particles with a higher $Pe_p$ will display higher $n_\text{max}$, and that chemo-attracted particles will achieve lower concentrations than chemo-repelled particles at the same values of $Pe_p$ since, comparing the prefactors, $Da_i^{2/5}>Da_i^{1/4}$.
 This qualitative trend is reproduced in Figure \ref{fig:results_profiles}, where all particle types show a monotonic increase in $n_\text{max}$ with $Pe_p$, and where the chemo-repelled c-PS and PS particles show higher accumulation than the chemo-attracted a-PS particles.

 The scaling $n_\text{max}\propto{Pe_p^{1/2}}$ is also reproduced quantitatively for the four types of chemo-repelled particles, as shown in Figure \ref{fig:results_scaling}.
 While the availability of only two types of chemo-attracted particles precludes drawing any quantitative conclusion, the measured value of $n_\text{max}$ is also consistently lower than the expected value for chemo-repelled particles of the same $Pe_p$.
 It is worth noting that the prefactor of approximately 1.5 obtained from fitting the experimental data for chemo-repelled particles deviates from the expected value of $\sqrt{2\alpha/\pi}Da_i^{2/5}\approx{7.1}$ by a factor of approximately 4.7.
-Such a deviation could originate from complexities in the charge dynamics at the particles, such as charge regulation mechanisms\cite{Shim2022-tx}, or from more complex reaction chemistry that is not captured by the single-reaction mechanism \eqref{eq:CO2_reaction}.
+Such a deviation could originate from complexities in the charge dynamics at the particles, such as charge regulation mechanisms\cite{Shim2022-tx}, from more complex reaction chemistry that is not captured by the single-reaction mechanism \eqref{eq:CO2_reaction}, or due to the effect of particle-particle interactions that introduce dynamics beyond Brownian diffusion\cite{Zaccone2009-bj}.